Yair-Reyes/BT2202A_Plugin/README.md

 ### Acknowledgments

-This project was developed by Ricardo Islas Guerra, Germán Alvarado De los Santos, and Cheyenne Rigel De Jesús González as part of the course TE3004B - Desarrollo de Telecomunicaciones y Sistemas Energéticos at Tec de Monterrey.
+This project was developed by , , and  as part of the course TE3004B - Desarrollo de Telecomunicaciones y Sistemas Energéticos at Tec de Monterrey.

 Special thanks to Pablo and the team at Keysight for their support and guidance.